-Following the performance of the company and its competitors is crucial in today's cutthroat business environment as it will assist the company to sustain and develop.
-Planning, directing, and analysing financial business transactions using financial analysis tools enables a firm or organisation to retain its financial position.
-Common size statements, comparative financial statements, ratio analysis, and benchmarking analysis are the top four financial analysis tools.
+Following the performance of the company and its competitors is important in today's cutthroat business environment, as it will assist the company in sustaining and developing.
+Planning, directing, and analysing financial business transactions using tools of financial statement analysis enables a firm or organisation to retain its financial position.
+Common size statements, comparative financial statements, ratio analysis, and benchmarking analysis are the top four tools of financial statement analysis

-In this article, let's learn about various aspects of financial statement analysis and its tools.
+In this article, let's learn about various tools of financial statement analysis and other aspects.

 The process of examining a company's financial statements to make decisions is known as financial statement analysis.
 Internal and external stakeholders utilise financial statement analysis to assess the worth and performance of an organisation.